Reba R. Robertson Award Recipients OUTSTANDING HIGH SCHOOL DRAMA TEACHERS - Public School

 THE AWARD: Almquist will share his vision of how he will use the award.
 TBA

-The 2016 Reba R. Robertson Award will be presented at the CTFA Medallion Awards Event, July 29, 2016, in Boston, MA.
-A CTFA Board Trustee, will read the commendation and present the award.
+The 2016 Reba R. Robertson Award was presented at the CTFA Medallion Awards Event, July 29, 2016, in Boston, JoBeth Gonzalez, CTFA Board Trustee, read the commendation and presented the award.